-About this NVQ course
+About this NVQ assessment

 The Level 6 NVQ Diploma in Construction Site Management: Demolition is designed to assess occupational competence in the workplace.
 Learners are required to demonstrate their skills, knowledge and experience as specialist demolition site manager.